suncoast-devs/intro-to-web-test-drive/README.md

 **Review**

-- The importance of mobile first design
+- Javascript types, the console and DOM.

 ### Chapter 5: Intro to Javascript

 **Instruction:**

-- What is the DOM?
+- Intro to Javascript
-- Using JavaScript on a webpage
+- Using Javascript to affect your CSS

 **Review**

-- Using Javascript to affect your CSS
-- Optional: introduction to the developer environment
+- Conditional Statements

 ### Chapter 6: Putting it altogether

 **Instruction**

+- Arrays and loops
+- Inputs and Javascript

+**Review**

 - Introduction to the developer environment
-- Builing a project togehter from scratch
+- Building a project togehter from scratch (fun jar)

-**Review**

-- Deploying a new website